OWASP/QRLJacking/README.md

 # Vulnerable Web Applications and Services

 There is a lot of well-known web applications and Services which are vulnerable to this attack till the date we wrote this paper.
-Here's some examples (that we have reported) include but not limited to:
+Here's some examples (that we have reported) including but not limited to:

 ### Chat Applications: